oe7drt/oe7drt-hugo/content/post/2020-04-12-my-mmdvm-hotspot/index.md

 {{< alert "danger" >}}
 This page is totally outdated.
 Development is quick, the reflections to this website are not.
-Sorry for now, but I'll keep track of this in the upcoming week...
+Sorry for now, but I'll keep track of this in the upcoming year...
 {{< /alert >}}

 ## Changelog